tremperb/portfolioWork/README.md

-# portfolioWork
+# Portfolio Work
-This folder holds links to previous coding assignments
+This github folder holds various works of code from past assignments, individual, and team work.